polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 - Learn more by running `subkey help` or see the [README](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).
 - Key pairs can also be generated in the [PolkadotJS Apps UI](https://polkadot.js.org/apps/).
-Try creating keys with the UI and restoring them with `subkey` or vice versa.
+Try creating keys with the UI and restoring them with Subkey or vice versa.
 - Learn more about
   [different cryptographies and choosing between them](https://wiki.polkadot.network/docs/en/learn-cryptography).